mandelkow/fMRNN/README.md

 <!-- ## Synopsis -->
 #### _Can DNNs be used to model the fMRI signal as a function of external stimuli and internal covariates like the heart beat and respiration?_

-fMRI data analysis is traditionally treated as a regression problem and solved by fitting a *general linear model* (GLM) to individual voxel time series.
-A major disadvantage of the GLM approach lies in the fact that it depends on regressors with high explanatory power, which are hard to come by experimentally or based on intuition.
+fMRI data analysis is commonly treated as a regression problem and solved by fitting a general linear model (GLM) to individual voxel time series.
+A major disadvantage of the GLM approach lies in the fact that it requires regressors with high explanatory power to be known a priori.
+However, when dealing with a complex system like the human brain, such hypotheses are hard to come by experimentally or based on intuition.
 DNNs might offer a systematic, data-driven solution to this problem.
 One straight-forward approach would be to replace the GLM with a nonlinear RNN model.
 RNNs are famous for modeling time series.
 Of course, the ideosyncrasies of neuroimaging data pose specific challenges including:

 1. a limited amount of training data
 2. data sampled on vastly different time scales